satyam7869/satyam7869/README.md

 ### Hi there 👋

-I'm working in an enterprise.
+I'm looking for an Opportunities.

 * 🔭 I’m currently working with Python 3, SQL , DBMS and Data Visualization...
 * 🌱 I’m currently learning Data Analysis...